youwithouto/cis194-spring13-upenn/week07/notes.md

 (<>) :: Monoid m => m -> m -> m
 (<>) = mappend
 ```
-- Only concrete types can be made instances of `Monoid`, because the "m" in the type class definition doesn't take any type parameters.
+- Only ***concrete types*** can be made instances of `Monoid`, because the "m" in the type class definition doesn't take any type parameters.
-  - This is different from `Functor` and `Applicative`, which require their instances to be type constructors which take one parameter.
+  - This is different from `Functor` and `Applicative`, which require their instances to be ***type constructors*** which take one parameter.
-- `mempty` is not really a function, since it doesn't take parameters, so it's a polymorphic constant, representing the identity value for a particular monoid.
+- `mempty` is not really a function, since it doesn't take parameters, so it's a polymorphic constant, representing **the identity value for a particular monoid**.
 - `mappend` is the binary function, which takes two values of the same type and returns a value of that type as well.
+  - `mappend` should be **associative**
+    - The order in which we use `mappend` to reduce several monoid values into one doesn't matter.
   - The decision to name `mappend` as it's named was kind of unfortunate, because it implies that we're appending two things in some way.
-    - Most `Monoid` instances does not "append" values and `mappend` is just a binary function that takes two monoid values and returns a third.
+    - Most `Monoid` instances do not "append" values and `mappend` is just a binary function that takes two monoid values and returns a third.
   - `(<>)` is defined as a synonym for `mappend`, simply because writing "mappend" is tedious.
 - `mconcat` takes a list of monoid values and reduces them to a single value by doing `mappend` between the list's elements.
   - It has a default implementation which just takes `mempty` as a starting value and folds the list from the right with `mappend`